-In the future, we may depend on intellectual property licensed from third parties, and its licensors may not always act in our best interest.
-If we fail to comply with its obligations under its intellectual property licenses, if the licenses are terminated, or if disputes regarding these licenses arise, we could lose significant rights that may be important to its business.
+In the future, we may depend on intellectual property licensed from third parties, and our licensors may not always act in our best interest.
+If we fail to comply with our obligations under our intellectual property licenses, if the licenses are terminated, or if disputes regarding these licenses arise, we could lose significant rights that may be important to our business.

 We may in the future depend on patents, know-how and proprietary technology licensed from third parties.
 Our licenses to such patents, know-how and proprietary technology may not provide exclusive rights in all relevant fields of use and in all territories in which we may wish to develop or commercialize our products in the future.
-The agreements under which Tempest licenses patents, know-how and proprietary technology from others may be complex, and certain provisions in such agreements may be susceptible to multiple interpretations.
+The agreements under which we license patents, know-how and proprietary technology from others may be complex, and certain provisions in such agreements may be susceptible to multiple interpretations.